EmadAliEmad/IEEE-Session-8-MNIST/README.md

 Based on the notebook results, the **SVM** and **Random Forest** models showed the best performance in terms of accuracy.

-## Recommendations for Improvement

-1.  **Data Visualization**: Consider adding more visual analysis of the data before model building.
-Visualizing the digits distribution and other potential data characteristics is crucial.
-2.  **Feature Engineering**: The notebook could include some basic feature engineering.
-For example, dimensionality reduction techniques like PCA to reduce the number of features can be added.
-3.  **More Advanced Models:** There are other machine learning models, such as convolutional neural networks (CNNs) that are better suited for this classification task.
-4.  **Detailed Explanation of GridSearch :** When performing GridSearchCV on hyperparameters.
-A clear explanation of hyperparameter tuning is crucial to ensure model optimization.
-5.  **Cross Validation Explanation:** A more thorough explanation of cross-validation, its importance, and how different models are evaluated should be added to the documentation.
-6.  **Model Selection and Justification**: Why random forest was selected as the best model, and why it performs better than others (or the reasons for other models' poorer performance) could be mentioned in the Readme file.
-7.  **Error Analysis**: Analyzing where the model fails (e.g., by visualizing misclassified images) could lead to further improvements.
-8.  **Deployment**: A demonstration of how the trained model could be used to predict labels for new, unseen digit images is beneficial.
-9.  **Code Styling**: To make the code more readable and easy to follow by implementing a coding style guide such as PEP 8.

 ## How to Run

 1. Clone the repository to your local machine.